al3ks1s/Silksong.AssetHelper/docs/articles/assets.md

 Notably all "Global assets" fit into this category, but they're easier to get through other methods so we consider them as separate.

 See <xref:assetbundleassets> for info on loading assetbundle assets.
+A list of all assets loadable in this way is given at @"Silksong.AssetHelper.Dev.DebugTools.DumpAllAssetNames".

 The third type repesents assets which are contained in asset bundles that are in the scenes_scenes_scenes subdirectory.
 This covers assets which appear in specific scenes when entering (rather than being spawned);